-The advisory committee shall conduct the qualifying viva-voce examination with the external member, who shall be a specialist in the course from outside the university
+The Advisory Committee shall conduct the qualifying viva-voce examination with the external member, who shall be a specialist in the course from outside the University.

 12.5.
-The Heads of departments will monitor and coordinate the conduct of the qualifying viva.
+The Head of the Department will monitor and coordinate the conduct of the qualifying viva.
 The performance of the candidate will be graded as Satisfactory / Unsatisfactory.